 The team at Rectangle Health has been developing innovative, dependable payment technology for almost 30 years, helping providers and patients reap the benefits of convenient and flexible payment choices.
 We can help you set up installment or recurring plans, or we can provide third-party financing with our patient financing program*.
 It’s all easy to manage and built into the Practice Management Bridge®, our powerful yet easy-to-use practice management software.

 Give your patients as many options as possible.
 From text-to-pay solutions to contactless payments, the Practice Management Bridge® can help you accommodate even the most unique situations and appeal to more patients.
-Explore all of our payment solutions online, then let’s talk!
-We can schedule a demo, send you a quote, or set up a call.
+Explore all of our payment solutions online.

 * The Paitent Financing program provides nearly 100% approval.
 Applicants determined to be in Open Bankruptcy, Fraud Alert or on the Terrorist Watch List during the application process will be declined.
 Patients covered by government payor programs for a procedure are not eligible for financing of that procedure.
 Government payer programs include Medicare, Medicaid, the State Children’s Health Insurance Program (SCHIP), the Department of Defense TRICARE and TRICARE for Life programs (DOD TRICARE), the Veterans Health Administration (VHA) program, and the Indian Health Service (IHS) program.